Arrondissements of Lyon: Arrondissements of Lyon since 1964

-The future – further arrondissements for Lyon?
+The future – possible further arrondissements for Lyon

+There have been talks of Lyon absorbing neighbouring suburbs, such as Villeurbanne or Caluire-et-Cuire.
+Others have advocated the Metropolis of Lyon evolve to former one large, single commune.

-Although the neighbouring town of Villeurbanne is sometimes referred to as Lyon's "10th arrondissement", the likelihood of it ever being incorporated into the city is remote.
-Villeurbanne resisted annexation in 1852 (only ceding its section of the Parc de la Tête d'Or in 1894 in exchange for a considerable payment from its larger neighbour), and now has a sufficiently strong identity and sufficiently high population – 134,000 (2005 estimate), making it France's most populous suburban commune – for the prospect of annexation to be all but dead.
-Indeed, most of the benefits that being part of Lyon might bring for Villeurbanne are already provided by the Grand Lyon urban community (intercommunality structure).
+Although the neighbouring suburb of Villeurbanne is sometimes referred to as Lyon's "10th arrondissement", the likelihood of it ever being incorporated into the city is remote.
+Starting in the 19th century, Lyon tried several times to annex its smaller neighbour.
+Villeurbanne resisted annexation in 1852, only ceding its section of the Parc de la Tête d'or in 1894 in exchange for a considerable payment from its larger neighbour, and now has a sufficiently strong identity and sufficiently high population – 134,000 (2005 estimate), making it France's most populous suburban commune – for the prospect of annexation to be far off.
+In fact, the Urban Community of Lyon (the Metropolis of Lyon's predecessor structure) already offered the majority of the advantages that Villeurbanne might receive from being part of the City of Lyon.